Denmark v Sweden (UEFA Euro 2008 qualifying): Poulsen–Rosenberg incident

 In the 89th minute, Denmark's Christian Poulsen and Sweden's Markus Rosenberg engaged in a tussle in the Danish penalty area; Rosenberg struck Poulsen, who in turn punched Rosenberg in the stomach.
-After conferring with his assistant referee, referee Fandel sent off Poulsen and awarded Sweden a penalty, which was never taken.
+After conferring with his assistant referee, referee Herbert Fandel sent off Poulsen and awarded Sweden a penalty, which was never taken.

 Fan attack

 Seconds later, a Danish fan rushed onto the field and attacked the referee, grabbed his neck, but was intercepted by the Danish defender Michael Gravgaard shortly after.
 Immediately following this, Fandel and his officiating crew walked off the field, and Danish Football Association spokesman Lars Berendt within minutes announced Sweden was awarded a 3–0 victory.
 After both teams left the pitch a second Danish fan took the ball from the penalty spot and ran across the stadium before scoring in Sweden's empty net.
 Shortly before the announcement a third fan ran across the pitch.